How to insure your home against fire damage

 Key takeaways

-Buildings insurance protects the structure and permanent fixtures, while contents insurance covers portable items like furniture and clothes
+Buildings insurance protects the structure and permanent fixtures, while contents insurance covers portable items like furniture and clothes.

-Fire damage is generally included in home insurance policies, so additional protection is usually unnecessary if you have both buildings and contents insurance
+Fire damage is generally included in home insurance policies, so additional protection is usually unnecessary if you have both buildings and contents insurance.

-Be aware of policy details and exclusions, such as higher premiums after a fire claim and specific scenarios where claims might be denied
+Be aware of policy details and exclusions, such as higher premiums after a fire claim and specific scenarios where claims might be denied.

-Ensure buildings insurance covers total rebuilding costs and contents insurance accurately reflects the value of your possessions
+Ensure buildings insurance covers total rebuilding costs and contents insurance accurately reflects the value of your possessions.

 Fire damage is generally included in home insurance policies, so there's usually no need for additional protection if you have both buildings and contents insurance.
-However, it's important to be aware of the policy details and exclusions.
+These policies can be taken out separately or as part of a combined insurance policy.

-But there are a number of common exclusions to bear in mind.
+There are a number of common exclusions to bear in mind.
 You may also find you have to pay more to get home insurance after a fire, as insurers often charge homeowners with previous claims higher premiums.

 What isn’t covered?